 Nestled within the Emilia-Romagna region of Italy, the historic city of Bologna is a total gem to visit when exploring some of Italy’s best cities.
 Not only that, there’s a whole heap of history that dates back centuries within the city.
-Which, all means that there’s a huge mix of incredible and bags of the best things to do in Bologna dotted all over the city.
+This, all means that there’s a huge mix of incredible bags of the best things to do in Bologna dotted all over the city.

 Of course, Bologna is a city break in its own right, but it’s also really easy to visit as part of a wider trip to some of Italy’s best places.
 You see, it’s perfectly located on the main artery between the north and south of Italy.
 This all makes it a perfect stopping point for a long weekend break before continuing your Italian adventure.